Pickles91/Pickles91/README.md

-- 👋 Hi, I’m @Pickles91 (Steven Sommer)
+- 👋 Hi, I’m @Pickles91 (Steven)
+-  Computer Science and Mathematics Student at Winona State University.
+-  Software Developer at Fastenal Company.
 -  I’m interested in learning everything about computers and programming.
--  I’m skilled in Java, Python, SQL, HTML, CSS, C++ and JavaScript
+-  I’m skilled in Java, Python, SQL, HTML, CSS, C++, C# and JavaScript
 - 💞 I’m looking to collaborate on networking and learning.
 -  I can be reached at stevensommer91@gmail.com or Discord (Pickles91#6202)